KristjanESPERANTO/MMM-OneCallWeather/README.md

 # MMM-OneCallWeather

-This is another weather module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+This is a weather module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+It displays the weather forecast for the coming week - spanning from left to right, each day with its own icon and details,like the minimum and maximum temperature.

 It is based somewhat around <https://github.com/jharttech/MMM-weatherforecast> and the default 'weather' app.

-This version has been edited to allow the days of the week to span left to right, each with its own weather icon and details.
+The software is designed around a display in Celsius and miles per hour, but should work in a multitude of units.

 The app uses data from the currently-free source of openweathermap.org, using their one-call API - <https://openweathermap.org/api/one-call-api>.